I vividly remember my early writing days.

 Guess what?
-Despite recurring self-doubt, I have always met client deadlines, delivered high-quality content and (almost) always published new blog content (as per plan).
+Despite recurring self-doubt, I have always met client deadlines, delivered high-quality content and (almost) always published recent blog content (as per plan).

-Combating writer’s doubt and overcoming self-doubt is achievable.
+Combating the writer’s doubt and overcoming self-doubt is achievable.

 If I could do it, not once but so many times, you can do it too.